 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Mark M. in Virginia:
+Today’s workflow comes from reader Tim. in Christchurch, New Zealand:

 How do you use AI?
 Tell us here.